go-kit/go-kit.github.io/_src/faq/index.md

 Finally, the outermost **transport** domain is where endpoints are bound to concrete transports like HTTP or gRPC.

 You implement the core business logic by defining an interface for your service and providing a concrete implementation.
-Then, you write service middlewares to provide additional functionality, like logging, analytics, instrumentation — anything that needs knowledge of your business domain.
+Then, you write service middlewares to provide additional functionality, like logging, analytics, instrumentation &mdash; anything that needs knowledge of your business domain.

-Go kit provides endpoint and transport domain middlewares, for functionality like rate limiting, circuit breaking, load balancing, and distributed tracing — all of which are generally agnostic to your business domain.
+Go kit provides endpoint and transport domain middlewares, for functionality like rate limiting, circuit breaking, load balancing, and distributed tracing &mdash; all of which are generally agnostic to your business domain.

 In short, Go kit tries to enforce strict **separation of concerns** through studious use of the **middleware** (or decorator) pattern.

-## Why is func main always so big?
+## Dependency Injection &mdash; Why is func main always so big?

 Go kit encourages you to design your services as multiple interacting components, including several single-purpose middlewares.